Newcastle Institute

 Membership

-The New Institute so far…..
+The Newcastle Institute so far…..

-The New Institute was established in Newcastle in early 2004 as an independent, not-for-profit, incorporated association, open to the general public.
-The Institute is a forum for new ideas, and a venue to encourage people to engage and participate in discussion of public interest issues, and the development of public policy.
-The broad aim is to raise the activity, intellectual sophistication and influence of public policy and political discourse in Newcastle.
+The Institute was established (as ‘The New Institute’) in Newcastle in early 2004 as an independent, not-for-profit, incorporated association, open to the general public, and with a broad aim is to raise the activity, intellectual sophistication and influence of public policy and political discourse in Newcastle.

 Meeting Venues have included Butlers and Customs House Restaurants; The Newcastle Club; Panthers Club Newcastle; Newcastle Regional Museum; Civic Playhouse; Newcastle City Hall, Newcastle Police Museum, Wesley Hall, and Souths Leagues Club.
-In late 2011, venue sponsorship from Newcastle City Council saw the New Institute move its meetings to the Hunter Room at Newcastle City Hall.

 The meetings generate public media coverage depending on the interest in the topic.
 This has included formal news reports, radio interviews (ABC, 2NUR-FM, KO-FM, 2HD), television coverage (NBN), reports and feature articles in ‘op ed’ or magazine sections of the Newcastle Herald, and on ABC ‘Stateline’.